José Peña (Bolivian footballer)

 José Enrique Peña Peña (born 10 September 1968) is a Bolivian football manager and former player who played as a midfielder.
-He is the current manager of Universitario de Vinto.
+He is the current manager of Deportivo FATIC.

 Playing career

 Born in Santa Cruz de la Sierra, Peña represented Real Santa Cruz (two stints), Universitario de Sucre, Ciclón, Always Ready, The Strongest (two stints), San José, Destroyers, Oriente Petrolero (two stints), Real Potosí, Millonarios, Bolívar and Independiente Petrolero.
 He retired with Oriente in 2004, aged 36.

 Managerial career

 After retiring, Peña started his managerial career with Bancruz in 2008.
 He won the 2009 Copa Simón Bolívar with Guabirá, and was in charge of Ciclón for a brief period in the following year, taking over the club in June and resigning in August.

 In January 2021, Peña was named in charge of Real Santa Cruz, and missed out promotion in the final stages of the 2012–13 Liga Nacional B. In 2014, he was a part of his brother's staff at San José, and both later started a football school in their hometown.

 Peña returned to managerial duties in 2017, taking over another club he represented as a player, Destroyers.
 He was sacked on 13 August 2018, and returned to Real Santa Cruz in 2019.

 On 31 August 2022, Peña was announced at Deportivo FATIC.
-The following 14 March, he returned to the top tier after being named in charge of newcomers Libertad Gran Mamoré.
+The following 14 March, he returned to the top tier after being named in charge of newcomers Libertad Gran Mamoré, but was sacked on 20 July 2023.